Multichannel Contact Center: Everything You Need to Know

 One team can handle requests on all channels

 It’s best to keep it simple when you explore a new multichannel or omnichannel solution.
-Then, when the team is ready, it’ll be easy to connect channels to your customer service team.
+Then, as your business grows, it’s easy to connect channels to your customer service team.

 With Nextiva Contact Center, you can: